 About the Architect

-High Meadows Golf & Country Club is working with Bill Bergin, well-respected golf course architect, to renovate all bunkers and tees at High Meadows.
+High Meadows Golf & Country Club worked with Bill Bergin, well-respected golf course architect, to renovate all bunkers and tees at High Meadows.

 Bill brings a lifetime of appreciation of the game of golf to his work in golf course design.
 After graduating from Auburn University, Bill spent six years as a professional golfer.
 He played in more than 50 PGA Tour events, including three U.S. Opens and two British Opens.
 He then worked as a teaching professional before beginning his career as a golf course designer.
 He started working with Bill Cupp, Golf World Magazine’s first ever Golf Architect of the Year, before founding Bergin Golf Designs, where he has been designing and renovating golf courses for over 25 years.
 Bergin Golf Designs’ portfolio of courses includes an impressive list of original courses and renovations, including Foxland Harbor in Gallatin, Tennessee, Auburn University Club in Auburn, Alabama, and Heritage Plantation in Laurel Hill, Florida.